apache/shenyu-website/blog/SPI-SourceCode-Analysis-MatchStrategy-SPI.md

 }
 ```

 The annotation `@SPI` means that this is an `SPI` interface.
-Where `ServerWebExchange` is `org.springframework.web.server.ServerWebExchange`, represents the request-response  interactive content of of HTTP.
-Following is the code of `ConditionData`, the more detail about this class can refer to [code analysis](http://shenyu.apache.org/blog/PredicateJudge-SPI) of `PredicteJudge`
+Where `ServerWebExchange` is `org.springframework.web.server.ServerWebExchange`, represents the request-response  interactive content of HTTP.
+Following is the code of `ConditionData`, the more detail about this class can refer to [code analysis](https://shenyu.apache.org/blog/SPI-SourceCode-Analysis-PredicateJudge-SPI/) of `PredicteJudge`

 ```java
 public class ConditionData {